Elhadj-Bah/Weather-Dashboard/README.md

 ## Installation

-If you'd like to install the repo itself to work on, download or git clone the folder.
+If you'd like to install the repo itself to work on, download or git clone.
 Having node.js installed will be necessary in this case.

 ## Usage